-The state experienced a 6 percent reduction in motor vehicle-related fatalities between 2006 and 2007, and a more significant decline of 19 percent between 2007 and 2008.
-In 2009, the number of fatalities dropped for a third consecutive year to 583, a number last recorded in New Jersey in the late 1940s.
+The state experienced a 23 percent reduction in motor vehicle-related fatalities between 2007 and 2010.
+In 2010, the number of fatalities dropped for a fourth consecutive year to 556 and represented a decline of nearly 5 percent from the previous year.

 Fatalities by roadway function are shown below.
-On urban roadways, fatalities dropped from 515 in 2008 to 512 in 2009 and from 72 to 71 on rural roadways during the same time period.
+On urban roadways, fatalities dropped from 512 in 2009 to 477 in 2010.
+On rural roadways, fatalities increased from 71 to 79 during the same time period.